of the Russian Orthodox Church Outside of Russia

 t) confirms the resolutions of Diocesan Assemblies and Diocesan Councils;

-u) confirms the diocesan budget and also disbursement of all monetary collections in the parishes of the diocese for the maintenance of the Diocesan Bishop, episcopal residence, travel of the bishop on church business, and also of the Diocesan Council, the chancery, secretary, etc.;
+u) confirms the budget of income and expenditure for the diocese and also assignment of all monetary collections in the parishes of the diocese for the maintenance of the Diocesan Bishop, episcopal residence, travel of the bishop on church business, and also of the Diocesan Council, the chancery, secretary, etc.;

 v) summons pastoral and missionary assemblies;

 w) confirms the judgments of the Diocesan Court in all matters including divorce matters in the first instance;

 x) increases or decreases punishments imposed by the Diocesan Court;